shaibagon/sketch_the_common/README.md

     pages={33--40},
     doi={10.1109/CVPR.2010.5540233},
     ISSN={1063-6919}
     }

-# Supported platforms
+## Supported platforms

 This package contains Linux implementation only.
-It is unlikely that a Windows/Mac/Unix versions will be added in the future. (if you wish to create such a version by yourself, you may contact me at shai.bagon@weizmann.ac.il for some assistance).
+It is unlikely that a Windows/Mac/Unix versions will be added in the future. (if you wish to create such a version by yourself, you may contact me at shaibagon@gmail.com for some assistance).

 The software was tested with Matlab version 2008b and 2010b with 64bit Linux machines.

-# Installation.
+## Installation.

     Pre-requisite:
     You need to have opencv shared libraries installed on your machine, and